-Encircling the 32nd floor is an observation deck.
-This floor can be distinguished at the street level by the 16 head sculptures that cap the piers.
-These gigantic sculptures with flowing beards are each 24 ft high and represent Courage, Observation, Foresight and Enterprise.
+Encircling the 32nd floor is an observation deck which can be distinguished at the street level by the 16 head sculptures that cap the piers.
+These gigantic sculptures with flowing beards are each 7.3 m or 24 ft high and represent Courage, Observation, Foresight and Enterprise.
 They were said to symbolize the forever watchfulness of the financier, looking in every direction across Canada.
 On the top floor is a penthouse topped with a hipped roof.

 The Spectacular Interior

 The ground floor of the Canadian Bank of Commerce Building is E-shaped.
 The main entrance, from King St W, is the centre hall.
 In it is the elevator lobby with bronze elevator doors etched with maple leaf and wheat sheaf designs.